-The Writing Center and Writing Program are gearing up to serve the UP community in fall 2019, according to Molly Hiro, English.
-The Writing Center (in the Learning Commons, BC 163) is a completely free resource, staffed with trained Writing Assistants who can help students at all levels, from all disciplines, at all stages of the writing process.
-We open for the semester Sunday, Sept.
-1 (open daily except Saturdays).
-Please visit the Writing Center website to learn more and make appointments.
+The Integrated Writing Program and the Writing Center are gearing up to serve the UP community in spring 2020.
+The Writing Center (BC 163) is a completely free resource, staffed with trained writing assistants who can help students at all levels, from all disciplines, at all stages of the writing process.
+The center opens for the spring semester on Tuesday, January 21 (open daily except Saturdays).
+Please visit the Writing Center website at this link to learn more and make appointments.

 One of the best means of getting students to bring their work-in-progress to the Writing Center is for faculty themselves to encourage them to do so (some professors require at least one visit; some give extra credit to students for using our services).
 When talking to your students about the UP Writing Center, you might keep in mind the following: